 Where to Stay in the Spanish Steps Neighborhood

 Base yourself in this charming and well-located neighborhood by staying in one of our lovely apartments.
 With easy access to public transportation and a central location, it’s a perfect area for exploring all that Rome has to offer.
-The Spagna apartment has the stunning Italian terrace of everyone’s dreams and can sleep up to five guests.
-Facing Spagna is sunny Greci.
+The Donizetti Dream Due apartment has the stunning Italian terrace of everyone’s dreams and can sleep up to five guests.
+Facing Spagna is sunny Ginevra.
 The Valentina, Renata and Zegno apartments are housed in a former palazzo that was built about 250 years ago, and they’re located right on the corner of the luxurious Via Condotti shopping street.
-Great family apartments are Elegante Tre and Donizetti Dream.
+Great family apartments are Elegante Tre and Giada.

 And a quick bit of advice before you venture out: a new law was recently passed that bans anyone from sitting down on the Steps, but everyone is still welcome to visit and traverse the Steps and enjoy the views from the top.
 It’s not a trip to Rome without seeing these famous Steps!